-You can charge a MacBook from our: Fuse 10W, Array, or Generator solar laptop chargers or several of our kits.
+You can charge a MacBook from our: Fuse 10W, Array, Generator and 17 Watt Kit.
 See the complete list here.

-If you do not need solar power, you can just use our V72 Universal Laptop Battery.
+If you do not need solar power, you can just use our V72 Universal Laptop Battery.^back to top

 We suggest you watch this video, but text descriptions and pictures follow: